graph-algorithms/edge-addition-planarity-suite/JOSS/paper.md

 reliability.
 We perform validation code on `gp_Embed()` and its five overloads on billions of randomly generated graphs up to 10 million vertices and 30 million edges.
 The GitHub actions that run on every pull request include sanitizer tests on all graphs on 8 vertices.
-Finally, the [Edge Addition Planarity Suite Testing GitHub repository](https://github.com/graph-algorithms/edge-addition-planarity-suite-testing) provides our multithreaded Python code for validating `gp_Embed()` and its five overloads on the more than one billion graphs having 11 or fewer vertices, as
+Finally, the [`edge-addition-planarity-suite-testing` GitHub repository](https://github.com/graph-algorithms/edge-addition-planarity-suite-testing) provides our multithreaded Python code for validating `gp_Embed()` and its five overloads on the more than one billion graphs having 11 or fewer vertices, as